 Stokely Dining Hall: The dining hall, located in Stokely Memorial Hall, provides food service in a cheerful, pleasant atmosphere with a food court layout and a wide variety of menu items and options.
+Students and visitors must pay to get into the dining hall; there will be no allowances for individuals just to sit in the dining hall.
+Meals purchased from the dining hall must be consumed in the dining hall.
+No "to-go" meals are allowed to be taken from the dining hall.
+The only exception to this rule is in the event of an illness where quarantine is required or under special extenuating circumstances.
+In either of those cases, approval must be received from the Dining Services General Manager for to-go meals to leave the location.
 Entrance is made by way of the front foyer and serving hours are arranged to provide the best service for the majority of students and are subject to change.
 Please note that the dining hall must close as scheduled for cleaning of the dining areas and preparation of the next meal.
-Students wishing to post signs at the dining hall must go through the Director of Student Activities and must have approval from the Dining Services Director.
-Wooden kiosks are placed in the lobby for students to post general information.
+Students wishing to post signs at the dining hall must go through the Director of Student Activities and must have approval from the Dining Services General Manager.
 Information must be consistent with the university's advertising policy.
-Use of tables in the cafeteria for promotion of campus groups must be reserved in advance by a dining hall manager or the Dining Services Director.
+Any posters hung in the foyer must be hung using painters' tape for easy removal.
+Any signage hung not using painters' tape will be disposed of.
+It is the responsibility of the student group hanging the signage to remove the signage after the event has taken place.
+Use of tables in the dining hall for promotion of campus groups must be reserved in advance by a dining hall manager or the Dining Services General Manager.

-Provisions on Demand (POD) Snack Bar: The snack bar is located in the Maddox Student Activities Center in the student lounge.
+Provisions on Demand (POD) Snack Bar: The POD is located in the Maddox Student Activities Center in the student lounge.
 Various menu options are available including coffee, cold beverages and snacks.
-Eagle Bucks or cash are accepted all day.
+Eagle Bucks or cash/credit card are accepted all day.

 Chick-fil-A is located in the Maddox Student Activities Center next to the Post Office.
+Eagle Bucks or cash/credit card are accepted.
+Chick-fil-A corporate gift cards, or the Chick-fil-A app can not be used at this location.